 What's an Inclusion Rider?
-Frances McDormand Asks Women to Demand Them During Best Actress Speech
+Frances McDormand Asks Actors to Demand Them

 “We are a bunch of hooligans and anarchists, but we do clean up nice,” she said of her Three Billboards co-stars.

-McDormand then called to her fellow female Oscar nominees to stand with her during her acceptance speech.
+McDormand then called to her fellow female Oscar nominees to stand with her during her acceptance speech, inspiring the nominees for best actress to engage in an empowering group hug.

 “Look around ladies and gentleman, because we all have stories to tell and projects to finance.
 Don’t talk to us about it at the parties tonight.
 Invite us into your office in a couple days, or you can come to ours, and we’ll tell you all about them.
 I have two words to leave you with tonight,” she concluded, “Inclusion Rider.”